vamsee2k1/PRS_GWAS_SNP_PIPELINE/README.md

 Important:

-- Users do not convert FASTQ/VCF/TSV into YAML.
 - YAML files only store configuration and paths.
 - Resources can be in `resources/` or any absolute path you provide in YAML.